 The Academy of Canadian Cinema launched the Rob Stewart Award, a five-year $25,000-per-year award.

-Discovery’s Planet in Focus launched the annual Rob Stewart Youth Eco-Hero Award; the Fort Lauderdale International Film Festival offers the Rob Stewart Environment Award, and Oakville initiated a $75,000 bursary to a student studying marine biology at Dalhousie.
+Discovery’s Planet in Focus launched the annual Rob Stewart Youth Eco-Hero Award; the Fort Lauderdale International Film Festival offers the Rob Stewart Environment Award, and Oakville initiated a $75,000 bursary to support students studying marine biology at Dalhousie.

 The PangeaSeed Foundation, whose Sea Walls: Artists for Oceans murals around the world highlight some of the most pressing marine environmental issues of our time, launched the “Dakuwaqa Project,” dedicating murals to Rob and highlighting his pioneering efforts in the realm of marine conservation.